The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 };

-This will be the object that our program uses, an abstract implementation of a display, not a particular display.
+This will be the object our program uses, an abstract implementation of a display, not a particular display.

 #pragma once